Coaching Staff

 Erickson was a four-year starter and two-time Academic All-American while she played catcher and third base at Moorhead State University (Minn.).
 She made three NAIA National Tournament appearances during her college career, receiving a prestigious NCAA Postgraduate Scholarship.
 After graduating in 1994, she coached high school softball and later served as an assistant coach at Michigan State University before coming to Carleton.

-Erickson also serves as Carleton’s assistant volleyball coach and is an assistant professor in Carleton’s physical education, athletics, and recreation department.
-She and her husband, Tom, reside in St. Paul.
+Erickson also serves as an assistant professor in Carleton’s physical education, athletics, and recreation department.
+She and her husband, Tom, and their children reside in Northfield.

-Karen Crane begins her first season coaching for the Knights.
+Karen Crane enters her fifth season coaching for the Knights.
 She is an 2006 alum of the University of North Dakota, where she was a catcher and played first base.
 She graduated the school's career leader in walks (59) and ranked third on UND's career home run list (11).
-She served an assistant coach at Morrisville State College in New York from 2007-11, while coaching for Richfield fastpitch in the summer.
+She served an assistant coach at Morrisville State College in New York from 2007-11, while coaching for Richfield Fastpitch in the summer.